coderefinery/train-the-trainer/content/lesson-development.md

  - The exercises and exam may not test the intended learning outcomes.

 In backward lesson design we start from the learning objective and the "final exam" and work backwards from there to

-## The method:
+### The method

  1. Understand you learners
  2. Brainstorm rough ideas